 Vocabulary for GRE, SAT, ACT, GMAT (SuVoBi) – To work this app, press “Select Vocab Lists” and you can choose from levels ranging from easy to hard.
 The easy levels are for junior high and the harder ones are for things like the SAT and GRE.
 After selecting the appropriate lists, click “learn”, and off you go!
 Great app with various methods and sufficient review for one to memorize the words, but not get bored.

 Vocabulary Build (John Old) – Great extensive list of vocabulary words!

 Health and Science

-- WebMD (WebMD) – This is a medical app, and a great resource for pretty much everyone, although it may leave you paranoid 😉
+WebMD (WebMD) – This is a medical app and a great resource for pretty much everyone, although it may leave you paranoid 😉

-- Mango Languages (Mango Languages) – Free from your library.
+Mango Languages (Mango Languages) – You can get Mango free from your library.
 I LOVE Mango’s color-coded style and used it for Hebrew.

 Also see: Free Foreign Language Supplements

 SAT Question of the Day (SAT Board) – Each day, a SAT practice question is featured.
 This is great SAT-prep and takes about a minute of your day.

 DK Quiz (DK) This is a VERY hard quiz game!
 The only ones I have done really well on is the Spies and Espionage (I didn’t know I knew so much about espionage!) and War Films.
 I mean you’d think I’d know a thing or two about Famous World Landmarks, but I guess I don’t.
 Each quiz is 20 questions long.
 You are on a timer, and you cannot click out of a game.
 You can exit the app, leave it for a month, but it will still go back to where you were at.
 The questions are in categories, and categories vary from food, geography, health, science, history, and music.